 Most home-baked goods do tremendously well when frozen.
 We bake and freeze any number of cakes, cookies, and breads.
 (I've also known plenty of cake bakers who even freeze their decorated cakes to save time and preserve freshness.)
 Consider the following items for baking to freeze:

 - Quick breads (like banana or zucchini)

 - Snack cakes

 Our Favorite Recipes for Freezer-Friendly Baked Goods

 Pro tip!
 Avoid very delicate baked goods like meringues or cream pies; those are better freshly made.

 - Bake as directed.
 If the recipe calls for icing or glaze, you might prefer to hold off on that step until just before serving.
 It makes wrapping a little easier.

 - Thaw, wrapped, at room temperature, before serving.

-- Wrap single servings.
-Since my husband often brown bags it for work, it’s nice to have a stash of baked goods ready to slip into his lunchbox.
-By wrapping portion-sizes in plastic wrap and then storing them in a larger zip-top freezer bag, I can arrange a variety of options for him to choose from.
-Likewise my kids can grab and go whenever they want a quick snack or are packing lunches.
+- Wrap single servings: Since my husband often brown bags it for work, it's nice to have a stash of baked goods ready to slip into his lunchbox.
+By wrapping pre-portioned goodies in plastic wrap and then storing them in a larger zip-top freezer bag, I can arrange a variety of options for him to choose from.
+Likewise, my kids can grab and go whenever they want a quick snack or are packing lunches.

-- Store in bulk.
-If I don’t have the time or inclination to wrap individual portions, I wrap the cooled cake or bread loaf in plastic wrap and add an extra layer of insulation by slipping it into a zip-top freezer bag.
+- Wrap whole items: If I don't have the time or inclination to wrap individual portions, I wrap the cooled cake or bread loaf in plastic wrap and add an extra layer of insulation by slipping it into a zip-top freezer bag.
 Cookies can be placed in an airtight container with a lid, layered between sheets of parchment paper.